Domestic Violence: We Can Live Without It: Rights and Options Available Under the Law

 A defendant charged with a felony may be given the opportunity to plead to a misdemeanor charge.
 The decision to amend a charge from a felony to a misdemeanor may be based on the defendant’s history and the seriousness of the offense.
 Whenever possible, a defendant who has more than one charge pending will be sentenced to consecutive terms.
 If the defendant is sentenced on one 11-month, 29-day misdemeanor charge and he or she gets into trouble again, the defendant may be taken off probation and sent to jail to serve the 11-month, 29-day term.
 A defendant sentenced on domestic violence charges must complete 75%, or nine (9) months, of the time before he or she is eligible for early release.
 A defendant who violates his or her probation and is sent to jail will be ordered to enter, and complete, a batterer’s program and/or alcohol and drug treatment programs at the detention facility, if available.

-If a defendant is charged with a felony and that offense is so egregious that it cannot be pled as a misdemeanor, all that may happen in the Sessions Court is that after a hearing and in the absence of a waiver, the charges will be bound over to the Grand Jury.
+If a defendant is charged with a felony and that offense is so egregious that it cannot be pled as a misdemeanor, after a hearing and in the absence of a waiver, the charges will be bound over to the Grand Jury.
 If a preliminary hearing is required, the State must only show that there was probable cause to believe a crime was committed and that the defendant committed it.
 If the judge believes a crime probably was committed, the warrant will be sent to the Grand Jury for review.
 If the judge believes there is not enough evidence that a crime probably was committed, the warrant will be dismissed.

 After a case is presented to the Grand Jury, it may be rejected and dismissed, or a criminal indictment may be signed.33 Once a case enters the Criminal Court, either an agreement is reached between the District Attorney and the defense attorney or a jury trial is set.34 At all stages of the criminal prosecution, either the Assistant District Attorney assigned to the case, or the Victim Witness Coordinator for the District Attorney General’s Domestic Violence Unit, stays in contact with the victim and witnesses.
 The District Attorney also wants to know if the victim relocates, gets a new telephone number, or has any more trouble with the defendant.